SMUD Peak Hours and TOD Rates: How Solar Can Save You Money

 Aside from giving you access to clean, reliable energy during a power outage, adding a battery to your home solar system can also help you save money by using your stored energy when electric rates are higher.
-Like in the summer afternoons, when people are using their air conditioners to keep their homes comfortable.1
+Like in the summer afternoons, when people are using their air conditioners to keep their homes comfortable, you can rely on the stored energy from your battery to keep your house cool.1

 Plus, with a home solar battery system such as Brightbox™, and Sacramento Municipal Utility District’s TOU rates, you could take your yearly energy savings even further.